djeanner/timeNewRTSinfo/README.md

 # Duration of RTS information cards

-See how long each rts info cards stays on the rts.ch/info home page.
+See how long each info cards stays on the rts.ch/info home page.

 [Main site](html/index.html).